pacificclimate/p2a-rule-engine/README.md

 | | Input: parse tree tuple
 | | Output: truth value of parse tree (there are some cases where the output of the rule is actually a value)
 |/
-Print result dictionary {rule: True/False/Value} (main.py)
+Return result dictionary {rule: True/False/Value} (resolver.py)
 ```

 ### Troubleshooting
-#### No such file or directoy error
+#### No such file or directory error
 In the case that an error in this form occurs:
 ```
-NETCDF:"/path/to/some/data/file":some_variable: No such file or directory
+NETCDF:"file.nc":some_variable: No such file or directory
 ```
 Try the following:
 ```